kzoll/ztlogger/README.md

 **Upgrade:**<br />
 Copy ztlogger/ztlogger.php > ztlogger/ztlogger.php<br />
-Copy ztlogger/vault/geoip.inc > ztlogger/vault/geoip.inc<br />
-Copy ztlogger/vault/geoipcity.inc > ztlogger/vault/geoipcity.inc<br />
+Copy ztlogger/vault/GeoLiteCity.dat > ztlogger/vault/GeoLiteCity.dat<br />
-Copy ztlogger/vault/geoipregionvars.php > ztlogger/vault/geoipregionvars.php<br />
+Copy ztlogger/vault/ztlogger.ini > ztlogger/vault/ztlogger.ini

 **Whitelisting IPs:**<br />
 To add an IP address to the whitelist, you will need to manually edit ipwldb.csv.
 This is a comma-separated values (comma-delimited) file.
 Meaning all values in the csv database are separated by a comma.
 So, don't forget to add a space at the beginning and a comma at the end of each and every IP address you enter.
 Each and every entry must have a space before and a comma after each and every IP address.
 I can't stress that enough.